hckuo2/Cozart/handout.md

 service nginx stop
 ...
 ```
-- `make build-base` builds a vanilla kernel by Ubuntu cosmic config and store it at `kernelbuild/`.
-(This can take a while.)
-This vanilla kernel will be used as the baseline for debloating.
 -  `make build-db` parses the Linux source files to extract the relationships between source files and kernel configurations.
 It generates two files: `directives.db` and `filename.db`.

 `directives.db` contains the mapping of C directives and source code lines as the following: